-In November, 2012, the committee decided to take an in-depth look at CareerLinks in southwestern Pennsylvania and examine best practices among the various offices.
-IOP staff embarked on a listening tour among the three workforce investment boards in southwesten PA and looked at operations in offices in all three areas.
+In November, 2012, the committee decided to take an in-depth look at CareerLinks in Southwestern Pennsylvania and examine best practices among the various offices.
+Institute staff embarked on a listening tour among the three workforce investment boards in Southwesten Pennsylvania and looked at operations in offices in all three areas.
 Staff also conducted benchmarking in Washington State.
 The initial report was presented to the committee in April 2013.
 Additional efforts were made in the summer of 2013 to determine what changes might be possible in the state Department of Labor and Industry that would have a positive impact on CareerLink operations at the local level.

 Ready-to-Work Grant Opportunity

 In May 2014, the committee discussed an opportunity for funding from the federal government that would assist the long-term unemployed in finding permanent employment by pairing job training/retraining with soft skills and any needed human services, along with coaches/mentors that would help them move through the process.
 The committee charged Institute staff with investigating this model and putting together a potential proposal for action if funding for such an activity became available again in the future.

 The Workforce Development Policy Committee is cochaired by:

 - The Honorable Eli Evankovich, Member, Pennsylvania House of Representatives